Gore Place: Carriage house

 The 1790s carriage house is a 70 by 40 foot rectangular two story building with a hip roof.
 It is divided into three sections: the western end was used to store carriages, the eastern to stable horses, and the center, with high doors to facilitate the entry and exit of tall carriages was used for harnessing the carriages.
 The stable area had seven stalls, and includes distinctive features to facilitate the removal of waste and the supply of food to the animals.
 The tack room separated the stalls from the central area, also serving to isolate the smell of the stables from the rest of the building.

 The building was originally located near the entrance to the property, but was relocated in 1968 to facilitate the widening of Gore Street.
 It has been adapted by the Gore Place Society for use as a function space.

 Landscaping

 The gardens, according to Charles W. Eliot (father of noted American landscape designer Charles Eliot), show the influence of English landscape architect Humphry Repton, whose Sketches and Hints on Landscape Gardening just predates the Gores' presence in England.
-In keeping with Repton's philosophy, the estate did not have many formal garden areas, and was instead laid out with broad lawns, discreet smaller gardens, and shaded paths that skirted the edges of the property.
+In keeping with Repton's philosophy, the estate did not have many formal garden areas, and was instead laid out with broad lawns, discrete smaller gardens, and shaded paths that skirted the edges of the property.